psycedelicAI/high-security-facility-concept/docs/operations/incident-response.md

 Location: BETA-F6-NE
 Source: Camera-12 + Access Event
 Initial State: Non-Life-Threatening
+Door Context: D-12 Available / D-13 Secured
 Reported By: Watcher-02
 ```

 The initial record may be incomplete.

 It should be updated without silently rewriting the original event.

 ---